ChessMax/awesome-programming-languages/README.md

 - [COBOL](https://en.wikipedia.org/wiki/COBOL) - COBOL is a compiled English-like computer programming language designed for business use.
 It is an imperative, procedural and, since 2002, object-oriented language.
 - [Cod](https://github.com/justlucdewit/cod) - Cod is an opensource concatenative stack-based general purpose programming language.
 Its transpiled to C and then compiled further to a native executable using external compilers like GCC.
 - [Common Expression Language](https://github.com/google/cel-spec) - The Common Expression Language (CEL) implements common semantics for expression evaluation, enabling different applications to more easily interoperate.
+- [Compis](https://github.com/rsms/compis) - Contemporary systems programming language in the spirit of C.
 - [Core](https://core-lang.dev) - A modern, minimal programming language.
 In a world in which languages add features until they collapse under their own weight, build a language that is content with itself.
 - [Cowgol](https://github.com/davidgiven/cowgol) - A self-hosted Ada-inspired programming language for very small systems.
 Cowgol is an experimental, Ada-inspired language for very small systems (6502, Z80, etc).
 It's different because it's intended to be self-hosted on these devices: the end goal is to be able to rebuild the entire compiler on an 8-bit micro, although we're not there yet.
 - [Cognate](https://github.com/stavromulabeta/cognate) - Cognate is a quasi-concatenative stack oriented language that uses embedded comments to read like English prose.
 It is a dynamic language (yet compiled) and makes great use of combinators and higher order functions.
 Cognate aims to make functional programming simple, readable, and maintainable.